 The Misfit is located uncomfortably close to the 3rd St. Promenade tourist hellzone, but when it comes to this laid-back restaurant, we grin and bear it.
 The food is solid, the crowd is mostly locals, and the cocktails are the best in downtown Santa Monica.
 Also, there are free cookies.

-Happy Hour: Every day until 7pm.
-Discounts on beer, wine, and cocktails.
+Happy Hour: Every day until 7pm. half off cocktails, spirits and wine.

 Mercado isn’t the best Mexican food you’ll ever eat.
 It is, however, as good as you’ll find in the immediate downtown Santa Monica area, and after a day of walking around the pier with your out-of-towner cousins, that’s good enough.
 The space is also more relaxing than you’d think.